soygul/electron-chromedriver/README.md

-# electron-chromedriver
+# Electron ChromeDriver
-Starter kit for testing Electron apps using ChromeDriver with Python bindings
+Starter kit for testing Electron apps using ChromeDriver with Python bindings.